| |

 Solomon's Seal is an important medicinal plant that is hardy to zone 3.
 It prefers the shade and coolness.
 The young shoots can be eaten as an asparagus substitute, but the plant is not to be eaten once mature.
 It is the roots that are used for food and medicine.
 It has been added at this time because the root is mucilaginous and nourishing to the kidneys which are taxed with the burden of excreting toxic metals and radioactive materials that might be ingested.

-Sheep's sorrel is the host for small copper butterly and it is also eaten by grazing animals.
+Sheep"s sorrel is the host for small copper butterly and it is also eaten by grazing animals.
 It can be found in quite bad soil but it prefers the same habitat as blueberries.
 Its leaves are high in beta carotene and have a number of uses including Essiac tea.
 It is a parasiticide, for intestinal parasites.

 Rheum palmatum tanguticum